PowerCell46/Test-Hub/README.md

 ## Introduction:

 TestHub is an online system designed to facilitate test creation, management, and participation for educational purposes.
-It allows teachers to create two types of tests - multiple-choice tests and Python tests.
+It allows teachers to create two types of tests - Multiple-choice tests and Python tests.
 The system is organized into courses, with each course containing various topics.
 Within each topic, different tests can be assigned.
 Students can attempt these tests and receive instant feedback on their performance.

 ## Features: